 We just love growing things here at Inchgarth Community Centre!
 Here are just a few things photographed below...

 Things We Have Grown

 The Garden Over The Winter Months

 Even in the winter months there is still a lot of greenery and plants growing, however with the short days we do not get much daylight to appreciate them.
 So we thought it would be a nice touch to light up the trees and fencing to show the garden in a different light.
 We all thought it worked very nicely!
 What did you think?

-NEW YEAR 2021 Start of the year has not been what we had all hoped for, another lock down more hardship through out Aberdeen, Uk and the world due to Covid.
-However we all have hope that very soon we will be back to some sort of normality.
-To keep things going we have had a seed potato project In March and a seed tray project in April to get people involved in.
+NEW YEAR 2021 Start of the year has not been what we had all hoped for, another lockdown, more hardship throughout Aberdeen, the UK and the world due to COVID.
+However, we all hope that we will be back to some sort of normality very soon.
+To keep things going, we have had a seed potato project in March as well as a seed tray project in April to get people involved in.
 80 Crab apple and blackthorn trees have been planted around the grounds and the garden is starting to bloom with spring colours.

 M 9.30am-9.30pm T 10am-9.30pm W 9.30am-10pm T 9.30am-9.30pm F 10am-9pm S 9am-2.30pm S 10am-10pm